hillhacks/hackbeach/pages/faq.md

 When can I come?
-: The unconference, school programme and set-up for the main conference all begin on 18<sup>th</sup> May 2018.
-We have the venue until 31<sup>st</sup>
+: The unconference, school programme and set-up for the main conference all begin on 23<sup>rd</sup> Nov 2017.
+We have the venue until 2<sup>nd</sup>
-  May 2018.
+  Dec 2017.
 If you would like to come earlier or stay later, you should make your own arrangements.
 Contact the [mailing list][ml] for pointers.
 ^

 When is the main conference?
-: 24-27 May 2018.
+: 23 Nov to 2nd Dec 2017.
 ^

 How do I get there?